 Government-by-Government Assessments: Belize

-- publishing its executive budget proposal within a reasonable period of time; and
+- Publishing its executive budget proposal within a reasonable period; and

-- ensuring the supreme audit institution audits the government’s executed budget and makes audit reports publicly available within a reasonable period of time.
+- Ensuring the supreme audit institution audits the government’s executed budget and makes audit reports publicly available within a reasonable period.